John M. Nelson: Political career

 After missing one term in congress, Nelson was elected once again as Wisconsin's 3rd congressional district representative to the Sixty-seventh and to the five succeeding Congresses (March 4, 1921 – March 3, 1933).
 He served as chairman of the Committee on Elections No. 2 Sixty-eighth Congress.
 He served on the Committee on Invalid Pensions (Seventy-first Congress).
 He was an unsuccessful candidate for renomination in 1932 to the Seventy-third Congress.
 He retired from business and political activities.

 Personal life

-Nelson married Thea Johnanna Stondahl, and they had six children, including the apologist for creationism, Byron C. Nelson.
+John M. Nelson was the son of Norwegian American immigrants Christopher and Elsie (' Bergeland) Nelson.

+John Nelson married his second cousin Thea Johanna Stondahl on July 25, 1891.
+They had six children, but their youngest son, Robert, died in the 1929 Drocourt railroad accident.

+Their eldest son was Byron C. Nelson, a notable Lutheran pastor and apologist for creationism.

 John Nelson died on January 29, 1955, in Madison, Wisconsin following a long illness.
 He was interred in Forest Hill Cemetery in Madison.